The dojo is open to new members! Whether you've practiced before, or it's totally new - Come practice Aikido with us!

 The Irish Aikido Federation - Ireland Aikikai, founded in 1973, is a recognised authority to teach Aikido in Ireland, by the Aikikai Foundation, Tokyo.
 The Irish Aikido Federation is a member of the International Aikido Federation.

-The Wicklow Aikido Club has also reopened - every Thursday at 7pm.
+The Wicklow Aikido Club has a class every Thursday at 7pm.

 Aikido has many benefits - fitness, co-ordination, effective martial techniques, learning, and no competition - Aikido is very safe to practice.